Tip #611: Flipped Learning-Can It Be Effective?

 Can flipped learning be effective?
 The answer to this question is a very qualified “yes.”

-There are numerous questions that need to be answered in order for flipped learning to work:
+Answer numerous questions in order for flipped learning to work:

 Selection of the Pre-Work: